 CISCO has established the "Three Lines of Defence" model as a framework for effective risk management and control which depicts the relationship of risk management with other internal control functions, as well as the front line.
-All employees are responsible for identifying and managing risk with the scope of their role as part of the three lines of defence model.
+All employees are responsible for identifying and managing risk within the scope of their role as part of the three lines of defence model.
 Although the ultimate responsibility rests with the management of CISCO, the Company is supported by BOC Risk Management Department under a Service Level Agreement ("SLA") agreement between CISCO and BOC Risk Management Division.

-In addition, the BOC Risk Management Division reviews and provides comments on the Company ICARA.
-The Subsidiaries Risk Manager is also responsible for the preparation of the CISCO Annual Risk Report that is submitted to the BoD and CySEC.
-The CISCO ICARA Report is ultimately the responsibility of CISCO Management, however, its review is performed by the Risk Management Division of Bank of Cyprus ("BOC" or "the Bank").
+In April 2023, CISCO has onboarded a Risk Management Officer who will assume responsibility of risk management tasks previously assigned to BOC.
+The Company is therefore in the process of altering the SLA agreement between CISCO and the Group Risk Management Division.